 Open the ORWAP and SFAM Map Viewer in your web browser (http://tools.oregonexplorer.info/OE_HtmlViewer/Index.html?viewer=orwap_sfam) and navigate to your site using the Zoom or Plot Coordinates tools on the Find tab.
-You can also search an address, place name, or latitude/longitude coordinates in the Search box on the home page.
+You can also search an address, place name, or latitude/ longitude coordinates in the Search box on the home page.

-Click the Create SFAM Report icon on the top right of the toolbar on the Find tab and follow the instructions provided in the sidebar of the Map Viewer.
+Click the Create SFAM Report icon on the Find tab and follow the instructions provided in the sidebar of the Map Viewer.
 You will be prompted to delineate the PA boundary using drawing tools (click Draw Area) or by uploading a shapefile (click Upload Shapefile).
 The boundary should include the upstream and downstream boundaries of the project and capture some of the riparian areas on both sides of the stream.